Major Burns

-Early life and high school
+Early life

 Burns attended Madison Prep Academy in Baton Rouge, Louisiana, where he played wide receiver and defensive back, as well as quarterback.
 He initially committed to play college football at LSU before flipping to Texas A&M. Burns flipped his commitment once again to the University of Georgia.

 College career

 Georgia

 As a freshman in 2020, Burns recorded five tackles in six games, and entered the NCAA transfer portal after the season.

 LSU

 Burns transferred to LSU to continue his career.
 In week 3 of the 2021 season, he recorded his first career interception in a win over Central Michigan.
 However, after starting five games, Burns suffered a season-ending foot injury.
 He finished the 2021 season with 25 tackles, a pass deflection, and an interception.
 Burns suffered another injury in 2022, forcing him to miss five games.
 He finished the season with 38 tackles with 3.5 going for a loss, and three pass deflections.
-In week 6 of the 2023 season, Burns intercepted a pass in the final minutes and returned it for a touchdown, as he helped the Tigers beat Missouri 49-39.
+In week 6 of the 2023 season, Burns intercepted a pass in the final minutes and returned it for a touchdown, as he helped the Tigers beat Missouri 49–39.